Seinfeld what's the deal meme

 Brief History Lesson

 This is what I've come to learn.
-At roughly the same time groups in Colorado, Ohio, and Pennsylvania had formed to advocate for veteran benefits.
-The Colorado veterans learned immediately upon returning to the United States what the federal government thought of them, when they were dropped off in San Francisco and told to find their own way home to Denver.
+At roughly the same time (late 1899), groups in Colorado, Ohio, and Pennsylvania formed to advocate for veteran benefits.
+The Colorado veterans learned immediately upon returning to the United States what the federal government thought of them when they were dropped off in San Francisco and told to find their own way home to Denver.
 So when they finally made it home, General Irving Hale gathered some of his men at the Brown Palace and formed what was then known as the Society of the Army of the Philippines.

-Thankfully, the founders of the Colorado group recognized that the US Government had a history of waiting out the conflict specific veteran groups that had come before them (like the Grand Army of the Republic).
+Thankfully, the founders of the Colorado group recognized that the US Government had a history of waiting out the conflict-specific veteran groups that had come before them (like the Grand Army of the Republic).
 Their predecessors were literally dying while waiting for benefits.

 Then, in 1913, Colorado invited Ohio and Pennsylvania to attend the encampment in Denver, and it was there that everyone agreed to join forces.
 Additionally, instead of limiting the new group to only those veterans who served with them, they opened up eligibility to future generations of veterans of foreign wars (hence the name change).